 “I get more kicks out of our daily reports

 coming in and seeing how many metres we’ve developed, how many tonnes we’ve broken, how much gold we’ve poured and all that sort of stuff.
 That to me is more enjoyable than looking at share price.”

 Banks putting deals to Melbourne-based Newcrest walk past the CEO’s office.
-They also bypass the chairman (who is waiting to retire) and go straight to Mike Nossal.
-From Rothschilds to Macquarie, Russia to Mozambique, Nossal is well-connected, acting as an in-house banker for acquisitive metal groups: for $7bn he bought Glencore's Las Bambas mine for China's MMG.
-To shift Newcrest's emphasis away from Papua New Guinea he has pumped over $1bn into deals in Canada, Ecuador and the US.
-Its Cadia gold mine is currently the biggest in Australia; it might soon be the smallest in Newcrest's portfolio.
+They also bypass the chairman (who is waiting to retire) and go straight to Michael Nossal.
+From Rothschilds to Macquarie, Russia to Mozambique, Nossal works as an in-house banker for acquisitive mining groups: for $7bn he bought Glencore's Las Bambas copper mine in Peru for China's MMG.
+To shift Newcrest’s emphasis away from Papua New Guinea he has pumped over $1bn into deals in Canada, Ecuador and the US.
+Its Cadia mine is currently the biggest gold mine in Australia, but might soon be the smallest in Newcrest's portfolio.